 Impact of Environmental Toxicants on Allergies and Immune Function

-According to a new study by Dr. Erin Rees Clayton and her colleagues at the University of Michigan School of Public Health, young people with overexposure to antibacterial soaps containing triclosan may be at greater risk for suffering from allergies.
+According to a 2010 study by Dr. Erin Rees Clayton and her colleagues at the University of Michigan School of Public Health, young people with overexposure to antibacterial soaps containing triclosan may be at greater risk for suffering from allergies.
 Further, overexposure to Bisphenol A (BPA) may weaken the immune system of adults.

 Both of these chemicals belong to a class of toxicants known as endocrine-disrupting compounds.
 Often found in personal care and other consumer products, food, pharmaceuticals, and the environment, these compounds mimic or disrupt hormones.
 What is particularly troubling about BPA and triclosan is that they are in many products that children and adults are exposed to regularly.
 Many plastics contain BPA, including those that line food and soft drink cans, as well as other products like dental sealants.
 Triclosan is contained in antibacterial soaps, diaper bags, laundry detergents, toothpaste, pens, children’s toys, and medical devices to kill germs.
 Since triclosan was used as an antibacterial before the FDA required these chemicals to be approved, it has been used for more than 40 years prior to finally being reviewed for safety and effectiveness in 2013.
 The results of FDA’s review have not yet been released.
 As soaps, detergents, and toothpaste are used and go down the drain, triclosan is being washed into our lakes and rivers.